Loren Lester: Animation

+He also provided the voice for Rick Gordon, Flash Gordon's son, in the 1986 series Defenders of the Earth.

 Stage

 Lester has starred in dozens of plays and musicals.
-He is seen frequently in the Los Angeles theatre scene and recently made his debut at The Pasadena Playhouse in Noël Coward’s Fallen Angels.
-He has also starred in productions at such venues as the Odyssey Theatre Ensemble, the Santa Monica Playhouse and West Coast Ensemble.
+Currently living in New York, he was seen frequently in the Los Angeles theatre scene at venues such as The Pasadena Playhouse in Noël Coward’s Fallen Angels.
+He is also a graduate of the Occidental College theatre department.